sercankulcu/sercankulcu.github.io/_thoughts/you-at-the-center-of-your-universe.md

 ---
-title: 'You At The Center Of Your Universe'
+title: 'You Are Central to Your Experience, Not to Everyone Else'
 date: 2022-08-11
 tags:
+  - perspective
-  - self-improvement
+  - ego
-  - philosophy
+  - reflection
 ---

-Every person experiences life from the center of one private universe.
-We see through our own eyes.
-We hear thoughts nobody else can hear.
-Our memories, fears, plans, and small daily concerns naturally feel close and important.
-This can create a strange illusion.
+Every person experiences life from the center of one private world.

-Because I am at the center of **my** experience, it is easy to feel that I should also be important in everyone else's experience.
-But every other person is standing at the center of another universe.
-The stranger who walked past me this morning has a complete life that I know nothing about.
-The person who did not answer my message may be dealing with a problem unrelated to me.
+I see through my eyes.
+I hear my thoughts.
+My memories arrive with more detail than anyone else's.
+My worries feel close because they are happening inside the only mind I can directly access.

+That creates a predictable distortion.

+Because I am central to my experience, I can begin to feel central to events that have very little to do with me.

+A message goes unanswered and I search my own behavior for the cause.

+A colleague looks distant and I wonder whether I offended them.

+Someone leaves a room quietly and I begin constructing a story in which I am part of the explanation.

+Sometimes I am.

+Often I am not.

+This is not only vanity.
+It is a limitation of perspective.

+I have enormous amounts of information about my own intentions and almost none about the private circumstances of the stranger, friend, colleague, or family member in front of me.

+So the mind explains missing information with the most available character: itself.

+Montaigne repeatedly treated self-observation as useful precisely because the self is both the nearest object of study and an unreliable measure of everything else.
+I find that tension helpful.

+The goal is not to make myself insignificant.

+It is to distinguish **being central to my experience** from **being central to the situation**.

+Other people are carrying entire stories that continue when I leave the room.

+The person who did not answer may be tired, distracted, worried, busy, ill, in love, grieving, or simply uninterested in the conversation.
+Most of those possibilities contain no role for me at all.

+Remembering this reduces two opposite errors.

+The first is self-importance: assuming other people's behavior is constantly about us.

+The second is self-consciousness: assuming other people are constantly evaluating us.

+Both place the self at the center.

+In reality, most people are occupied with the same thing I am occupied with—their own unfinished life.

+I find that liberating.

+I can take responsibility when evidence points toward me without volunteering myself as the cause of every silence, mood, delay, or awkward moment.

-The colleague who looked unhappy may not be angry with me at all.
-Remembering this reduces unnecessary self-importance.
-It also creates empathy.
-Other people are not supporting characters in our story.
-They are living stories of their own.
+Other people are not supporting characters in my story.

-This thought is useful when I feel ignored, judged, or overly worried about what people think of me.
-Most people are spending much more time thinking about their own lives than thinking about mine.
-That is not depressing.
-It is liberating.
-I can care about people without imagining myself at the center of their world.
-And I can give them the same freedom.
+And I am not automatically a major character in theirs.